Budget Travel Guides

 First off, Mexico is huge.
 It’s difficult to write a budget travel guide generalizing the entire country.
 It’s simply too diverse.
 This guide focuses on the Yucatan for now, as it’s the region I’m most familiar with.

-But Mexico is very big, and just because there’s violence in some areas does not mean the whole country is a danger zone.
-Some major American cities have ridiculous crime rates too, but that doesn’t mean it’s unsafe for foreigners to visit the United States.
+But Mexico is VERY big, and just because there’s violence in some areas does not mean the whole country is a danger zone.
+Some major American cities have very high crime rates too, but that doesn’t mean they’re unsafe for travelers.